kubereboot/website/content/en/docs/configuration.md

 Flags:
-      --alert-filter-regexp regexp.Regexp   alert names to ignore when checking for active alerts --alert-firing-only                   only consider firing alerts when checking for active alerts --annotate-nodes                      if set, the annotations 'weave.works/kured-reboot-in-progress' and 'weave.works/kured-most-recent-reboot-needed' will be given to nodes undergoing kured reboots
+      --alert-filter-regexp regexp.Regexp   alert names to ignore when checking for active alerts --alert-filter-match-only             Only block if the alert-filter-regexp matches active alerts --alert-firing-only                   only consider firing alerts when checking for active alerts --annotate-nodes                      if set, the annotations 'weave.works/kured-reboot-in-progress' and 'weave.works/kured-most-recent-reboot-needed' will be given to nodes undergoing kured reboots
       --blocking-pod-selector stringArray   label selector identifying pods whose presence should prevent reboots